akinsho/git-conflict.nvim/README.md

 ## Mappings

 This plugin offers default buffer local mappings inside of conflicted files.
-This is primarily because applying these buffers only to relevant buffers is not possible through global mappings.
+This is primarily because applying these mappings only to relevant buffers is not possible through global mappings.
 A user can however disable these by setting `default_mappings = false` anyway and create global mappings as shown below.
 The default mappings are: